• Skip to primary navigation

 Home » Festive Asian Recipes » Chinese New Year (CNY)

-Every year, we buy a ton of Chinese New Year goodies- it would be super embarrassing to run out when people visit, so we usually end up with leftovers.
-Here are some ideas for what to do with leftover bak kwa, or Chinese pork jerky!
+Every year, we buy a ton of Chinese New Year goodies- it would be super embarrassing to run out when people visit, so we usually end up with leftovers after the festive season.
+Here are 19 ideas for what to do with leftover bak kwa, or Chinese pork jerky!

 A plate of kimchi fried rice made with leftover bak kwa surrounded by Chinese New Year decor.